 Hirafu is known for serving up some great food in a wide variety of restaurants during winter but a lesser-known secret is the locals picks for a nice cup of coffee to warm you up and get a tired body up the mountain for a few more turns.

-According to a study done in 2005, "nothing else comes close" to providing as many antioxidants as coffee.
+According to a 2005 study, "Nothing else comes close" to providing as many antioxidants as coffee.
 While fruits and vegetables also have tons of antioxidants, the human body seems to absorb the most from coffee.
 After a big day of skiing a few drinks to celebrate the gifts of the day is not uncommon in any ski town.
 Interestingly, coffee is also great to combat the stress on your liver that it might have suffered from the night before.

 A study published in 2006 that included 125,000 people over 22 years showed that, "Most of us associate a cup of coffee as a counter to sleep deprivation and whilst that rings true that much-needed jolt not only keeps you awake, it makes you sharper.
-"TIME reporter, Michael Lemonick, says", "When you're sleep-deprived and you take caffeine, pretty much anything you measure will improve: reaction time, vigilance, attention, logical reasoning -- most of the complex functions you associate with intelligence."
+When you're sleep-deprived and you take caffeine, pretty much anything you measure will improve: reaction time, vigilance, attention, logical reasoning -- most of the complex functions you associate with intelligence."

-Luke likes to get his soy latte from Monty's, located across the road from the food vans in the centre of Hirafu town.
+Stu likes to get his soy latte from Monty's, located across the road from the food vans in the centre of Hirafu town.
 It is easy to pull into the carpark early in the morning on the way up the hill and it’s rarely crowded meaning you never have to wait long.
 They also do a nice little bacon and egg muffin.

 Time to add up the votes and the winner is Rhythm!
-Rhythm also sell "Keep Cups" encouraging their customers to be conscious of minimising waste in a country that loves to over package foodstuff.
+Rhythm also sell Keep Cups encouraging their customers to be conscious of minimising waste in a country that loves to over package foodstuff.